TRASIMENO MUSIC FESTIVAL

 Lake Trasimeno | Trasimeno Music Festival & Gala Dinner

-We depart in the late morning to take the public ferry boat across Lake Trasimeno – Italy’s fourth largest lake.
-Described by Lord Byron as a “silver veil”, Trasimeno’s clear, calm waters are girdled with olive groves, vineyards, historic villages and castles.
+Following a relaxed morning, we take the public ferry across Lake Trasimeno – Italy’s fourth largest lake.
+Described by Lord Byron as a ‘silver veil’, Trasimeno’s calm waters are girdled with olive groves, vineyards, historic villages and castles.
 Our tour takes us to the pretty island of Isola Maggiore, beloved by Saint Francis of Assisi due to its other-worldly serenity.
-Throughout the 13th and 14th centuries the islands were settled by Franciscans and Olivetans, and the evocative remains of former monasteries, medieval churches and castles create a sense of spiritual peace.
-In the afternoon, we’ll return to Perugia to relax before the final concert of the Trasimeno Music Festival at the Basilica of San Pietro, followed by a Gala Dinner with the artists and festival director, Angela Hewitt.
+Throughout the 13th and 14th centuries the islands were settled by Franciscans and Olivetans, and the evocative remains of former monasteries, churches and castles create a sense of spiritual peace.
+In the afternoon, we return to Perugia to relax before our final concert of the Trasimeno Music Festival at the Basilica of San Pietro, followed by a Gala Dinner with the artists and director, Angela Hewitt.
 Overnight Perugia (B, D)

 • Day 11 | Wednesday 1 July